onzfonz/comp227/src/content/2/en/part2a.md

 > However, if you ever copy the entire project from one place to another, you have to:
 >
 > 1. delete the *node_modules* directory
-> 2. install the dependencies again with the command `npm install`
+> 2. install the dependencies again with the command `npm i`
 > 3. start the application.
 >
 > I generally avoid copying *node_modules* because it is often huge and highly dependent on your system,